 Burlington is very much a car-oriented borough.
 This is because the population of Burlington isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 98.53% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-The percentage of adults in Burlington with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.95% of adults in Burlington have a bachelor's degree or advanced degree.
+The citizens of Burlington are slightly less educated than the national average of 21.84% for the average city or town: 14.95% of adults in Burlington have a bachelor's degree or advanced degree

 The per capita income in Burlington in 2022 was $31,340, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $125,360 for a family of four.
 However, Burlington contains both very wealthy and poor people as well.